PopcornPalace/compliance/policies/ai.md

 ## Compliance
 a.
 AI assistants and AI tools should not be used in a way that violates any industry regulations, contractual obligations, or applicable laws.
 b.
 AI assistants and AI tools should not be used to create, store, or transmit any illegal, discriminatory, or offensive content.
 c.
-All AI assistant and AI tool-related activities should be logged and regularly audited for compliance.
+All AI assistant and AI tool-related activities could be logged and regularly audited for compliance.
+The responsibility for logging and auditing rests with the IT Security Team within Double Good Technologies.

 ## Transparency and Accountability
-All AI assistants and AI tools must be transparent and accountable.
-This means that employees and contractors must be able to understand how the AI assistants and AI tools work, how decisions are made, and how they can be audited or reviewed.
+AI assistants and AI tools should maintain a level of transparency and accountability.
+This requires employees and contractors to comprehend the fundamental principles of how AI functions, the decision-making processes involved, and the methods by which they can be subject to auditing or review.
+The emphasis is on a general understanding of AI operations and its potential utilization of information, rather than an in-depth knowledge of its intricacies.

 ## Ethical Use
 AI assistants and AI tools must be used ethically and responsibly.
 This means that employees and contractors must use AI assistants and AI tools in a manner that is consistent with the values and principles of the organization, and must avoid using them to discriminate or harm others.